alanbiju2525-code/cgpa-ranklist-c/README.md

 Enter the detailes of a student
 Student 1
-Name : Alice
+Name : Alan
 Enter the mark of student(out of 100)
 Math : 90
 Physics : 85
 Chemistry : 80

 Student 2
-Name : Bob
+Name : Akhil
 Enter the mark of student(out of 100)
 Math : 75
 Physics : 60